Citroen C3 Review & Prices

 The C3’s suspension makes it a very relaxing companion on the motorway - it deals with poorly surfaced roads better than many cars two or even three times the price.
 Getting it up to speed isn’t quite so serene, but with 100hp on tap the C3 is significantly more powerful than most entry-level cars of a similar price - think of the 75hp you get in a base Volkswagen Polo, or the 70hp of a Fiat 500 hybrid.
 This means it’s quicker to accelerate than those cars, and you have much more in reserve at the national speed limit.

-The soft suspension, light weight and slab sides do mean that the C3 feels a little susceptible to cross winds and buffeting from larger vehicles, and the light steering means it can also feel a little twitchy.
+The soft suspension, light weight and slab sides do mean that the C3 is a little susceptible to cross winds and buffeting from larger vehicles, and the light steering is a little twitchy.
 Both are perfectly acceptable compromises in a car this cheap.

 On a twisty road